hacksterous/mpapbf/README.md

-## Minimalistic Python with Arbitrary Precision using BF
+## Minimalistic Python with Arbitrary Precision using LibBF
-MPAPBF is a MicroPython wrapper around libbf (https://bellard.org/libbf/).
+MPBF is a MicroPython wrapper around [libbf](https://bellard.org/libbf/).
 Works for Unix and STM32 ports, but might also work for ESP32.

+### File Description

 ```
 libbf.c: BF core functions.